Cornell-RelaxML/quip-sharp/README.md

 ## News

+- We have "deprecated" the 2 bit D4 quantized models as they perform worse than 2 bit E8P models and are slower to run.
+The code to quantize and run D4 models is still in the codebase, but the D4 models have been removed from HF and we are no longer actively supporting them.
 - We recently added 2 and 4 bit quantized versions of [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) and [OpenHermes 2.5](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B).
 See the Model Zoo section for more details.
 - **The 4 bit models have been replaced by new bit-packed models that end with the `-Packed` suffix.
 The old models have been deprecated, removed, and do not work with the current code (and vice versa).
 Make sure to pull the latest code to run the 4 bit models.**